How to Breathe Forever

 Onsite Gallery is the flagship professional gallery of OCAD U and an experimental curatorial platform for art, design and new media.
 Visit our website for upcoming public events.
 The gallery is located at 199 Richmond St. W, Toronto, ON, M5V 0H4.
 Telephone: 416-977-6000, ext.
 265. Opening hours are: Wednesdays from noon to 8 p.m.; Thursdays and Fridays from noon to 7 p.m.; Saturdays and Sundays from noon to 5 p.m.
 Free admission.

-Image: Pejvak (Rouzbeh Akhbari + Felix Kalmenson), Weak Enough to Hear (still), 2018, video.
+Image: Pejvak (Rouzbeh Akhbari + Felix Kalmenson), Weak Enough to Hear: A Deluge in Six Acts (still), 2019, video, 00:39 minutes, colour.
 Image courtesy of the artists.